Inner Hero banner Image

 Permitted activities must not amount to the visitor undertaking employment, or work which amounts to them filling a role or providing short-term cover for a role within a UK based organisation.
 Where the visitor is already paid and employed outside of the UK they must remain so.

-We can provide a specialist advice to ensure individuals and businesses remain immigration compliant and support clients to negotiate the complex immigration system.
+Our immigration solicitors can provide specialist advice to ensure individuals and businesses remain immigration compliant and support clients to negotiate the complex immigration system.

-If you require legal assistance or would just like to discuss your situation with one of our experts, please contact our immigration team.
+If you require legal assistance or would just like to discuss securing your business visitor visa with one of our experts, please contact our immigration team.

 Contact our business immigration team: